 To be eligible for admission to the course, an applicant must have completed the following prerequisites:

-a Bachelor degree with honours in accredited psychology course with minimum of IIA honours; OR
+a Bachelor degree with honours in an accredited psychology course with minimum of IIA Honours completed in the last 10 years; OR

-a Bachelor degree with accredited four year major study in psychology; OR
+a Bachelor degree with accredited four year major study in Psychology completed in the last 10 years; OR

-a Bachelor degree with accredited three year major study in psychology and satisfactory completion of an additional year of accredited study in psychology, or equivalent, with an overall mark equivalent to IIA Honours; OR
+a Bachelor degree with accredited three year major study in psychology and satisfactory completion of an additional year of accredited study in psychology, or equivalent, with an overall mark equivalent to IIA Honours completed in the last 10 years; OR

 qualifications and experience assessed as equivalent by the selection committee; AND